-- a) A table of contents, showing, in sequence, with page numbers, the subdivisions of the dissertation.
-Titles of chapters and appendices should be given; titles of subsections of chapters may be given. - b) A list of abbreviations, cue-titles, symbols etc. - c) A brief introduction in which the examiner's attention is drawn to the aims and broad argument(s) of the work and in which any relevant points about sources and obligations to the work of other scholars are made. - d) The dissertation itself, divided into chapters.
-The chapters should have clear, short descriptive titles. - e) A conclusion, consisting of a few hundred words which summarise the findings and briefly explore their implications. - f) Any appendices. - g) A bibliography.
+- a) An abstract of no more than 350 words, summarising the main research questions and scope, methods or sources, and findings of the dissertation, which may use similar wording to the introduction.
+(Not included in the word limit). - b) A table of contents, showing, in sequence, with page numbers, the subdivisions of the dissertation.
+Titles of chapters and appendices should be given; titles of subsections of chapters may be given.
+If diagrams, tables and illustrations are used, a separate Table of Figures should be included, with a list of figure numbers, captions and page numbers.
+(Not included in the word limit). - c) A list of abbreviations, cue-titles, symbols etc. (Not included in the word limit). - d) A brief introduction in which the examiner's attention is drawn to the aims and broad argument(s) of the work and in which any relevant points about sources and obligations to the work of other scholars are made. - e) The dissertation itself, divided into chapters.
+The chapters should have clear, short descriptive titles. - f) A conclusion, consisting of a few hundred words which summarise the findings and briefly explore their implications. - g) Any appendices.
+(Not included in the word limit). - h) A bibliography.
 All cited works must be listed.
 Works should be listed alphabetically by surname of author (see below for the form of references to be used).
+(Not included in the world limit).